IRS Tax Appeal – The Latest On What You Need To Know

 About An IRS Tax Appeal

-If your tax return was recently under examination and you received written notification of an adjustment the IRS is making to your tax return, such as disallowing a deduction or credit, you have the right to disagree and the right to appeal its decision.
+If your federal tax return was recently under examination and you received written notification of an adjustment the IRS is making to your tax return, such as disallowing a deduction or credit, you have the right to disagree and the right to appeal its decision.
 An IRS Tax Appeal is a common way to resolve disagreements you have with the IRS that relate to items you report on your return.

 But IRS audits aren’t the only thing taxpayers can appeal.
 You also have the right to question: